tanyagyanmote/cse101/pa5/README.md

 ## Files

-1. List.c - List ADT
+1. List.cpp - List ADT

 2. List.h - Contains the List ADT interface

-3. Shuffle.c - Contains the main file of the program, and will use the List ADT to do operations on a List, Shuffling a deck of cards
+3. Shuffle.cpp - Contains the main file of the program, and will use the List ADT to do operations on a List, Shuffling a deck of cards

 4. MakeFile - Complies and builds the program